Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 Mood Tracking Table Example

-This table clarifies how hormonal shifts align with typical emotional patterns across the menstrual cycle phases—including why sadness might hit right after menstruation stops.
+This table clarifies how hormonal shifts align with typical emotional patterns across the menstrual cycle phases—including why sadness might feel noticeable around the time menstruation stops.

 Lifestyle Factors That Influence Post-Period Sadness